 - Living expenses and fees included in scholarship award.

-- Live in vibrant Sydney while working on the beautiful Macquarie University campus.
+- The chance to live in vibrant Sydney while working on the beautiful Macquarie University campus.

 A wide range of potential PhD topics are on offer.
 Students interested in particular projects or potential projects in related areas, are strongly encouraged to contact the relevant supervisor(s).

 The Department of Physics and Astronomy at Macquarie University is strongly committed to diversity and equity and we welcome applications from qualified candidates of any gender, orientation, nationality and background.
 For more information on equity and diversity in the Department see here.

 Application & eligibility information

 Candidates must have met the formal requirements for direct entry into the PhD program at Macquarie University.
 The minimum requirements are: